tokyosummer/tokyosummer.github.io/content/publication/conference-paper/index.md

 # Summary.
 An optional shortened abstract.
-summary: Heterogeneity in policy implementation is shaped by capacity contingent on the policy goal, especially in times of crisis.
+summary: Heterogeneity in policy implementation is shaped by contingent capacity, especially in times of crisis.

 tags: [state capacity, policy implementation]